22 FAQs about homeworking and the law

 12. What are the legal implications, if we ask current employees to work from home on a self-employed basis?

-You are effectively dismissing them from your employment, so you will have to have good reason, or those who have been on the payroll for more than one year and who commenced employment with you before 6 April 2012 (two years' continuous employment if they started working for you after 6 April 2012) will be able to sue you for unfair dismissal.
+You are effectively dismissing them from your employment, so you will have to have good reason, or those who have two years' continuous employment will be able to sue you for unfair dismissal.

 Of the acceptable reasons for dismissal (conduct, capability or qualifications, illegality, redundancy, or 'some other substantial reason'), most are inappropriate if you wish to continue to use these people on a self-employed basis.
 You will probably have to rely on 'some other substantial reason'.